Azure/azure-sdk-for-go/sdk/monitor/query/azmetrics/README.md

 - The value itself
 - Some metrics may have multiple dimensions as described in [multi-dimensional metrics][multi-metrics].
 Custom metrics can have up to 10 dimensions.

+To discover the metrics available to query, please reference the [supported metrics documentation][supported_metrics].
+The documentation also describes important details like the valid unit, aggregation, and time grain for each metric.

 ## Examples

 Get started with our [examples][examples].